elixirschool/elixirschool/lessons/specifics/ets.md

 There are four types of table available in ETS:

 + `set` — This is the default table type.
 One value per key.
 Keys are unique.
-+ `ordered_set` — Similar to `set` but orderd by Erlang/Elixir term.
++ `ordered_set` — Similar to `set` but ordered by Erlang/Elixir term.
 It is important to note that key comparison is different within `ordered_set`.
 Keys must not match so long as they compare equally, both 1 and 1.0 are considered equal.
 + `bag` — Many objects per key but only one instance of each object per key.
 + `duplicate_bag` — Many objects per key, duplicates allowed.